Gold Price Forecast for 2021: Can Gold Target 1,912 in Second Half of 2021?

 The COVID-19 outbreak has had a massive impact on everything, not just the financial markets.
 It has had an impact on global politics, on businesses, on social life, obviously, with all the social distancing, and of course, gold was no exception.
 The first reaction when the coronavirus broke out in Europe was a $ 250 decline, from $ 1,700 to $ 1,450, but that was more of a USD move, as traders turned into the US Dollar during the initial panic.

-The 50 SMA is still acting as support on the weekly chart
+The 50 EMA is acting as resistance on the weekly chart